laurent-martin/aspera-hsts-operations/README.md

 - Storage: `Local Storage`
 - Path: `$aspera_storage_root`

+> [!NOTE]
-> **Note:** The Path used for access key creation must pass glob validation with the restriction list created earlier.
+> The Path used for access key creation must pass glob validation with the restriction list created earlier.
 > If the glob was ending with a `*`, then the Path can be any folder below the folder prefix.

 ### Creation of access key and node using `ascli`